 1. 510.265.F.6.b - To allow parking access on NW Glisan Street, an access restricted street and

 510.265.F.6.b Loading access on a restricted street - Purpose

-No purpose statement is provided for this section, however, the intent is to limit potential conflicts between transit vehicles and entering and exiting passenger vehicles.
+No purpose statement is provided however the intent is to limit potential conflicts between transit vehicles and entering and exiting with passenger vehicles.